skagedal/blog.skagedal.tech/jekyll/_drafts/02-fixing-my-blog.md

 ---
 layout: post
-title:  "Fixing my blog"
+title:  "Fixing annoying warnings in my blog"
 ---

-I deploy my blog by running a script, `./deploy.sh`, on my developer machine.
-When I do so, a flood of annoying text fills my screen, or several screenfuls of it.
-If there was any actually relevant information in there, for example about my blog not being formatted correctly, I'd miss it.
+I deploy my blog by running a script, `./deploy.sh`, on my developer machine, just like I [do with my habit tracker software](/2023/01/22/habit-tracker-deploying-the-jar.html).
+But currently, when I do so, a flood of annoying text fills my screen, several screenfulls of it.
+If there was any actually relevant information in there, for example about my blog not getting generated correctly, I'd miss it.
 So, I'd like to fix this.

 The first thing my deploy script does is this: